consensus-shipyard/fendermint/docs/running.md

 but after that the blocks come in fast, one per second.

 ### Run ETH API
+If we want to use `evm` related API, such as running `fendermint/eth/api/examples/ethers.rs`, we need to start ETH API process.

 The ETH RPC api runs on top of cometbft.
 Make sure you have cometbft running properly.
 The architecture is as follows:
 ```
 +---------------------------+